Patrick Bateman: Personality

-In the ending climax of the story, Bateman calls his lawyer and leaves a lengthy, detailed message confessing all of his crimes.
-He later runs into his lawyer, who mistakes him for someone else and dismisses the confession as a joke, while also claiming to have had dinner with one of Bateman's victims after he had supposedly killed him, leaving the supposed reality of Bateman's murders open to audience interpretation.
+In the climax of the film adaptation, Bateman calls his lawyer and leaves a lengthy, detailed message confessing all of his crimes.
+He later runs into his lawyer, who mistakes him for someone else and dismisses the confession as a joke, while also claiming to have had dinner with one of Bateman's victims after he had supposedly killed him, leaving the supposed reality of Bateman's murders open to interpretation.

-Although Bateman often claims that he is devoid of emotion, he also describes experiencing moments of extreme rage, panic or grief—being on the "verge of tears"—often over trivial inconveniences such as remembering to return videotapes or trying to obtain dinner reservations.
+Although Bateman often claims that he is devoid of emotion, he also describes experiencing moments of extreme rage, panic, or grief—being on the "verge of tears"—often over trivial inconveniences such as remembering to return videotapes or trying to obtain dinner reservations.
 In the middle of dismembering a victim, he breaks down, sobbing that he "just wants to be loved".
-He takes psychotropics, including Xanax, to control these emotions.
+He takes psychotropic drugs, including Xanax, to control these emotions.
 He publicly espouses a philosophy of tolerance, equality, and "traditional moral values" because he thinks it will make him more likable, but he is actually virulently racist, homophobic, and antisemitic.

 Bateman compensates for his anxiety through obsessive vanity and personal grooming, with unwavering attention to detail.
-He buys the most fashionable, expensive clothing and accessories possible, including Salvatore Ferragamo, Alan Flusser and Valentino suits, Oliver Peoples glasses and Jean Paul Gaultier, Louis Vuitton, and Bottega Veneta leather goods, as a means of effecting some "control" over his otherwise chaotic life.
+He buys the most fashionable, expensive clothing and accessories possible, including Salvatore Ferragamo, Alan Flusser, and Valentino suits, Oliver Peoples glasses, and Jean Paul Gaultier, Louis Vuitton, and Bottega Veneta leather goods, as a means of effecting some "control" over his otherwise chaotic life.
 Likewise, while often being confused about people's names and identities, he categorizes them by what they wear and how they look because they are more easily "understood" in terms of labels and stereotypes.
 Bateman's apartment also is firmly controlled in terms of look and taste, with the latest music, food, and art.

-Bateman kills more or less indiscriminately, with no preferred type of victim, targeting any woman, man and animal who gets in his way, and no consistent or preferred method of killing.
+Bateman kills more or less indiscriminately, with no preferred type of victim, targeting any woman, man, and animal who gets in his way, and no consistent or preferred method of killing.
 He kills women mostly for sadistic sexual pleasure, often during or just after sex.
 He kills men because they upset or annoy him or make him feel inferior.
 In one scene of the novel (omitted in the film), Bateman kills a child just to see if he would enjoy it; he does not because he believes that the child's death would not affect as many people as an adult's would.
 Periodically, he matter-of-factly confesses his crimes to his friends, co-workers, and even complete strangers ("I like to dissect girls, did you know I'm utterly insane?") just to see if they are actually listening to him.
 They either are not, think that he is joking, or completely misunderstand what he says.